 Cancellations and Refunds

-All cancellations must be in writing to the Office of Alumni Affairs of Princeton University and will be subject to the cancellation policies set forth for the specific program by its operator.
-NOTE: Neither the Office of the Alumni Affairs of Princeton University nor the tour operators accept liability for any airline cancellation penalty incurred by the purchase of a non-refundable ticket in connection with a tour.
+All cancellations must be in writing to Princeton University and will be subject to the cancellation policies set forth for the specific program by its operator.
+NOTE: Neither Princeton University nor the tour operators accepts liability for any airline cancellation penalty incurred by the purchase of a non-refundable ticket in connection with a tour.

-Princeton University, through its Office of Alumni Affairs and Princeton Journeys, is pleased to provide this service of facilitating travel opportunities for its Alumni and Friends.
-The Office of Alumni Affairs strives to work with the best tour operators to make available interesting and enriching travel opportunities for the Princeton family.
+Princeton Journeys is pleased to provide this service of facilitating travel opportunities for its alumni and friends.
+Princeton Journeys strives to work with the best tour operators to make available interesting and enriching travel opportunities for the Princeton family.
 Please note that the University does not conduct tours, nor does it act as an agent for guests interested in tours.
 Princeton Journeys acts as a facilitator with tour operators, with whom tour participants make arrangements for completing travel, and is pleased to act as a liaison with tour operators should you have any questions or concerns that may arise before, during, or after your tour.
 Princeton Journeys encourages you to familiarize yourself thoroughly with the tour operator’s cancellation and refund policies, and also to investigate available services such as trip cancellation insurance.
 The University is not responsible for changes to trips or travel arrangements or for losses or additional expenses resulting from travel.